RexManglicmot/Covid-Case-Forecasting/Covid-Cases-Forecasting.md

 -   Ask for feedback on models for additional analysis
 -   Fill in missing sections to round out project
 -   Check grammar
+-   Cite more sources in the intro
+-   Cite more sources in the ARIMA and Prophet sections + illustrations

 ## Introduction